Marc Wadsworth: Comment about Labour MP and expulsion from Labour Party

 In February 2019, after party officials refused to speak to him further, Wadsworth began legal action against the Labour Party for race discrimination against him under the Equality Act 2010 and for breach of contract.
 It was reported later that this action had been dropped because the Labour Party would not have been bound by any court decision and, if Wadsworth had lost, the costs would have been ruinous for him.

-In a BBC Question Time "leaders special" shortly before the 2019 general election, an audience member, later identified as South African "Tory activist" in Hull called Ryan Jacobs, singled out the footage of Wadsworth while accusing Corbyn of a disgraceful and terrifying lack of support for Jewish women, claiming it showed Smeeth leaving in tears.
-Wadsworth had been taking action against news publishers for claiming he'd heckled or abused Smeeth, including The Jewish Chronicle which added caveats to several stories after intervention by the Independent Press Standards Organisation.
-Wadsworth said "It’s affected me, my health, family and friends in a terrible way.
+In a BBC Question Time "leaders special" shortly before the 2019 general election, an audience member, later identified as a South African "Tory activist" in Hull called Ryan Jacobs, singled out the footage of Wadsworth while accusing Corbyn of a disgraceful and terrifying lack of support for Jewish women, claiming it showed Smeeth leaving in tears.
+Wadsworth had been taking action against news publishers for claiming he had heckled or abused Smeeth, including The Jewish Chronicle, which added caveats to several stories after intervention by the Independent Press Standards Organisation.
+Wadsworth said: "It's affected me, my health, family and friends in a terrible way.
 I’ve faced awful racist abuse on social media and been threatened on public transport."

 In March 2021, The Jewish Chronicle falsely stated that Wadsworth was part of a group allegedly planning to locate and intimidate Jewish Labour members, printing a prominent picture of Wadsworth.
 Wadsworth sued for defamation in the article, which The Jewish Chronicle accepted was wholly untrue.
-The judge stated "This was a serious mistake for the Jewish Chronicle to have made", and the Chronicle published an apology for their error and agreed to pay damages and costs.
+The judge stated: "This was a serious mistake for the Jewish Chronicle to have made", and the Chronicle published an apology for their error and agreed to pay damages and costs.